nikogura/redisproxy/README.md

 The requirement for 'no additonal software' puts the kybosh on any proper test fixture.
 Sorry.

+Once you're done, running ```make clean``` will shut down the containers politely and clean up after itself.
+Wish my kids would do the same.

 ## Go Test

 Assuming you have a fully setup GOPATH, when run from the checked out [git repository](https://github.com/nikogura/redisproxy), the following will allow you to test the code: